Fourier Spectrum of Noisy Quantum Algorithms

 \item \textbf{The Power of $\DQC{1}$.} Where does $\DQC{1}$ fit within the landscape of classical complexity, and in particular, is it contained in $\PH$?
 The differences between the Fourier growth of $\DQC{1}$ and $\PH$ are quite stark, but it is not clear how to leverage this into an oracle separation, as existing approaches rely on the Forrelation problem, which is hard for $\DQC{1}$.
 Developing new techniques here would not only clarify the power of $\DQC{1}$, but also expand the toolkit for proving lower bounds on classical computation.

 \item \textbf{The Power of $\IQP$.} Another intriguing intermediate model is $\IQP$, whose power derives from its ability to perform Fourier sampling.
 How does this model compare to $\DQC{1}$ and $\hBQP$?
 Understanding the relationship between these models would help chart the intermediate landscape between $\BPP$ and $\BQP$ and reveal the relative power of various quantum capabilities like Fourier sampling and trace estimation.
 It was shown by~\cite{JM24} that $\IQP$ can be simulated by $\hBQP$ and they conjectured that this containment is strict.
-Is \forrtwo~solvable in $\IQP$ and if not, can we prove Fourier growth bounds?
+Is \forrtwo~solvable in $\IQP$~\footnote{This question has since been resolved affirmatively by~\cite{IQPinFORR}.} and if not, can we prove Fourier growth bounds?

 \item \textbf{Tight Bounds on the Fourier Growth of Quantum Algorithms.} Finally, many of our upper bounds on the Fourier growth are not known to be tight.
 Are the dependencies on $d$ and $\ell$ tight in~\Cref{thm:main_theorem_dqck,thm:main_theorem_hbqp,thm:main_theorem_bqp}?
 What is the Fourier growth of $\hBQP$ with respect to arbitrary families of signs?
 Tight bounds on Fourier growth could provide a precise handle for quantum computational power, and help map the landscape between classical, intermediate, and fully quantum models. \end{enumerate}